geopython/pygeoapi.io/docs/community/index.md

 All pygeoapi [source code](https://github.com/geopython/pygeoapi) is managed on GitHub, which includes the latest (`master`) and other supported branches.

+## Security issues

+If you encounter a security vulnerability in pygeoapi please report as per our [Security Policy](https://github.com/geopython/pygeoapi/blob/master/SECURITY.md)

 ## Getting Involved

 Users, developers and others are more than welcome!
 There are plenty of ways to get involved: